 When I got my first iphone in 2008 I started tracking the days I got my period on iPeriod, one of the very first apps on the period tracking scene.
 Then I started tracking signs and symptoms and then eventually I started taking my basal temperature.
 So it was a very gradual process and at times kinda scary because I didn’t know what I was doing.

 So here’s the deal.
 I am going to share with you the basics on how to use the fertility awareness method and what has worked for me.

-Most importantly, if you need guidance around coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you come off the pill and take back control of your hormones, your body and your life.
+Most importantly, if you need guidance around coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you transition off hormonal birth control (the pill, patch, IUD, implant etc) and take back control of your hormones, your body and your life.
 I invite you to check out my Ditch Your Birth Control Protocol here.

 The fertility awareness method is a sympto-thermal method meaning that you will be paying attention to three main things each month:

 1. Your cervical fluid – how it changes throughout the month